mrmeizongo/Xpilot/README.md

 |          1          |    Rate     |
 |          2          |  Stabilize  |

-After setup, enable IO_DEBUG in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) to verify proper operation.

 ## Info

-DO NOT power the servos using the 5v power output from the Arduino Nano as this might harm the microcontroller.
-However, the Nano, MPU6050 and servos can be powered from the same external 5VDC high current power source(such as ESC BEC).
-Make use of a 1-female/2-male Y cable splitter to power the Xpilot board and receiver.
-It is a good idea to add a 0.47uF decoupling capacitors close to the individual servos for a stable power supply.

 These pin numbers with the exception of MPU6050 can be reconfigured in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h).
 However, changing the pins for the channel inputs to Xpilot will require modification of the PinChangeInterrupt library.
 Ensure all components share a common ground.
 The Nano and MPU6050 do not require decoupling capacitors as the breakout boards come with their own voltage regulators and decoupling capacitors.